 You are welcome to use more elaborate techniques instead of crosshead screws when connecting the parts.

-Get the base plate, rear piece, side panels, tray table and holders for the tray table cut in a rectangular shape from a pollutant-free 19 mm three-layer plate to the specified dimensions at a hardware store:
+Get the base plate, rear panel, side panels, tray table and strips for the tray table cut in a rectangular shape from a pollutant-free 19 mm three-layer plate to the specified dimensions at a hardware store:

 1) base plate 900 × 450 mm

 3) 2× side panel 450 × 220 mm

 4) tray table 450 × 120 mm

 5) 2× strip to attach to the tray table 200 × 50 mm

 In addition, you will need 4 legs made of square-cut wood (approx. 57 × 57 mm).
 The height of the legs is derived from the height of the parents’ bed: The upper edges of the mattress of the parents’ bed and the mattress of the Bedside Crib should be at about the same height.
 (Upper edge of the mattress of the Bedside Crib = height of legs + thickness of base plate [19 mm] + height of the baby mattress.)

 Cutting the curves: